 That there was a crash course in junkyard economics…

-Anyway, it was fun as hell, shooting rats, and I’m sorry your limited-ass Manhattan life didn’t have anything as satisfying in it as capping large rodents, execution style, inside the rusted-out chassis of a ’64 Chevy.
+Anyway, it was fun as hell, shooting rats, and I’m sorry that when you were growing up, your limited-ass Manhattan or San Francisco life didn’t have anything as satisfying in it as capping large rodents, execution style, inside the rusted-out chassis of a ’64 Chevy.

 Guns, drugs and sexual intercourse

 Later on, but not much later, my dad would take me out to some very remote locations to shoot real guns with his ex-military buddies.
 We shot at coke bottles, or targets shaped like animals or people, and – once again – it was fun as hell.